TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics: Hyperparameters and Implementation Details

 \subsection{Training Hyperparameters}

 All models are trained with \textit{AdamW} and automatic mixed precision (AMP).
 We use early stopping with patience 10 and $\Delta=0$.
 Learning-rate schedules use a warmup fraction of 0.02.

-\paragraph{Pretraining.} Pretraining is run for 50 epochs.
+\paragraph{Pretraining.} Pretraining is run for 50 epochs with batch size 512.
 We use per-block learning rates: Token Encoder $5\times10^{-3}$, Transformer Backbone $10^{-3}$, Modality Heads $5\times10^{-3}$, and Output Adapters $5\times10^{-3}$.
 Learning-rate schedules use a linear warmup over the first 2\% of training steps, followed by cosine decay to zero over the remaining steps.
-The batch size is 512 windows.

-\paragraph{Fine-tuning (two stages).} Fine-tuning proceeds in two stages: 5 epochs with the Transformer Backbone frozen, followed by 15 epochs with the Token Encoder frozen.
-Stage-specific learning rates are: \begin{itemize}[leftmargin=2em] \item \emph{Stage 1 (Backbone frozen):} Token Encoder $5\times10^{-4}$, Modality Heads $10^{-3}$, Output Adapters $5\times10^{-3}$. \item \emph{Stage 2 (Token Encoder frozen):} Transformer Backbone $5\times10^{-4}$, Modality Heads $10^{-3}$, Output Adapters $5\times10^{-3}$. \end{itemize} Weight decay is 0.01 on the trainable blocks in each stage.
+\paragraph{Fine-tuning (two stages).} Fine-tuning proceeds in two stages: 5 epochs with the Token Encoder and Transformer Backbone frozen, followed by 15 epochs of end-to-end refinement with all components unfrozen.
+Stage-specific learning rates are: \begin{itemize}[leftmargin=2em] \item \emph{Stage 1 (task-facing adaptation):} Modality Heads $10^{-3}$, Output Adapters $5\times10^{-3}$. \item \emph{Stage 2 (end-to-end refinement):} Token Encoder $5\times10^{-4}$, Transformer Backbone $5\times10^{-4}$, Modality Heads $10^{-3}$, Output Adap\-ters $5\times10^{-3}$. \end{itemize} Weight decay is 0.01 on the trainable blocks in each stage.
 Fine-tuning uses a batch size of 512 windows for all tasks, except Group~4 tasks where we use 256 due to higher memory requirements.